 60-Day Notice of Information Collection.

-The Department of Justice (DOJ), Criminal Division, Child Exploitation and Obscenity Section (CEOS) will submit the following information collection renewal to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection renewal is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for “sixty days” until Start Printed Page 6229April 4, 2014.
+The Department of Justice (DOJ), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+The proposed information collection is published to obtain comments from the public and affected agencies.
+Comments are encouraged and will be accepted for “sixty days” until [insert the date 60 days from the date this notice is published in the Federal Register].
 This process is conducted in accordance with 5 CFR 1320.10.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit.
 Other: None.